pablogm/CompassManager/README.md

 # CompassManager
-Android Compass working on all device orientations
+A Compass API for Android.